trxe/notes-blog/content/graphics-rendering/6_FBO_RT_Shadows.md

 - Width and height of texture is limited to window size
 - Data format: Limited by the framebuffer's data format (8-bit per channel color bit).
 - Cannot output to multiple color buffers
-- Fragment shader output clamped to [0.0, 1.0]
+- Fragment shader output clamped to [0.0, 1.0] for each float channel

 ## FBO